 - Create Managed Apple IDs in Apple Business Manager to use User Enrolment for personal devices and provide access to key Apple services.
 Learn more in the Managed Apple IDs overview.

-- Connect Apple Business Manager with Microsoft Azure Active Directory to turn on federated authentication so that employees are automatically set up with their Managed Apple ID using their existing corporate credentials.
+- Connect Apple Business Manager with Microsoft Azure Active Directory to turn on federated authentication so that employees can be automatically set up with their Managed Apple ID using their existing corporate credentials.

 - Deploy the core apps that your employees need to work from home.
 Apps can be distributed remotely, using Apple Business Manager and your MDM.
-Learn how to select and buy content in Apple Business Manager.
+Find out how to select and buy content in Apple Business Manager.

 Configure settings specific to your organisation